CatchTheTornado/triggered/README.md

 # 🚀 Triggered

-A Python library for creating and managing AI-powered triggers and actions. **Crontab on steroids** ⚡️
+A Python CLI + Server for creating and managing AI-powered triggers and actions. **Crontab on steroids**.
+Super easy to use and manage ⚡️

 <div align="center">
   <img src=".readme_assets/0.png" alt="Triggered Hero Image" width="800"/>